ananyaasp/Grade-Card/README.md

-Program to create grade card for 10 students in respective subjects
+Program to create grade card for 10 students in respective subjects for 3 tests

 grade_calculator.h is header file

-grade_calulator.c and main.c have the main code
+grade_calculator.c and main.c have the main code

 makefile.mk helps link and compile the program